Introduction

 The chick at the bottom of the photo is not yet completely dry, so had hatched in the previous couple of hours.
 The nest, i.e. the place where the eggs were incubated. is the shallow depression immediately to the left of this fluffball.We knew there were chicks because the parents were going absolutely ballistic.
 They are totally blasé when there are eggs.
 But the moment they hatch, there is a radical change in behaviour.

-One of parents did an Oscar-winning performance of the “rodent run“, a distraction display in which the bird pretends it is injured to lead you away from its chicks.
+One of parents pretended to be injured.
+It did an Oscar-winning performance, a distraction display in which the “injured” bird tries to lead you away from its chicks.
 As in the video below!

 The video failed to capture the more determined parts of the display.